roman-milk/roman-milk.github.io/dirty-geezer-meets-a-fan.md

+===

- ****** Dirty Geezer Meets A Fan Ch.
-02 ****** bydirty_geezer© After writing about my first experience meeting a fan of my writing 'dirty' writing style, I received some very positive feedback, from many women who love the master/slut style of story.
+After writing about my first experience meeting a fan of my writing 'dirty' writing style, I received some very positive feedback, from many women who love the master/slut style of story.
 One of those caught my eye immediately – short and sweet; "do you want to play online with a wanton married slut?".
 Hmmm, I thought to myself, of course I do!

  I wrote back immediately, asking for more..
 'Who are you... what in my stories did you like?
 What do you want to do?'
 I asked, wanting to know if this was a slut who really wanted to play.